cybersteam/daowiz_main/payments_anons.md

 permalink: /anons/
 ---
 <div class="page">
-  <strong>To pay me for something we've arranged or donate just choose one of the ways to pay below.
-These will not be checked for who they are coming from so you will remain anonymous.</strong>
+  <strong>If you'd like to make an anonymouse donation please choose one of the ways to pay below.
+I will make no effort to find your identity.</strong>
 <br>